 UTA’s School of Social Work has been around for more than 50 years, with this program being the first one to be offered to prospective students.
 In 1970, it was given accreditation by the Council on Social Work Education (CSWE).
 This was closely followed by a new bachelor’s degree (BSW) in 1979.

 The fully online MSW program at UTA’s School of Social Work provides you with a lot of choice.
 There’s an accelerated full-time program of study for advanced standing eligible students, plus several specialty areas.
-These are direct practice with children and families, direct practice in aging, and direct practice in mental health and substance abuse.
+These are:

 While some institutions charge separate tuition rates for out-of-state students, only Texas residents who are residing within the state can apply to this program.
 However, it has been named in a Best Master’s in Social Work ranking by CollegeChoice on two separate occasions.